sws2apps/organized-app/README.md

 [![Activity map](https://images.repography.com/34928945/sws2apps/cpe-sws/recent-activity/dJ8TLGrn5l9eWWbjSJj1aeKPxgfDBAHVIxaeEKUPNfM/-dQ2fTFbTrx2K3kcZ-43AF8lFcsGcaH8ZBhE_Noq0KY_map.svg)](https://github.com/sws2apps/cpe-sws/commits)

 ## New features in development
-There are so many features we want to implement:
+We're working hard on the new redesigned release in the new branch _(current main one contains old, but fully functional version of the app)_.
+And there are so many features we want to implement:

 • Territories management